genericmoniker/mirror/README.md

 If you want to have calendar events farther out show up, you can put "mirror-countdown" in them somewhere (probably the description makes the most sense).

+Calendars named "Dinner" or "Meals" show a special icon in the agenda widget.

 ### Mail